Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - He also mocks Natsu for needing the help of other Dragon Slayers for defeating Acnologia instead of relying solely on his own strength.

 - I Need You Stronger: He wants Natsu to be at his absolute best when they face off so they can have a "proper" deathmatch.
+After Aldoron's death, he expresses approval of how far Natsu's coming along and where he's going.

 - Meaningful Name: Like his father, "Ignia" is one letter off from "ignis", the Latin root for the word "fire".